2015 Main St and 190 E 4th Ave rezoning application

 Does the city have a plan to mitigate the effects of additional traffic on the already-congested intersection at 5th and Main?

 Mt.
-Pleasant Dweller asked over 1 year ago
+Pleasant Dweller asked about 2 years ago

 Thank you for your question.
 We will be reaching out to our colleagues in transportation and have a reply for you soon.